-You only need 4 ingredients (or three if using it as a more runny sauce than a topping) and can have it ready in 15 minutes!
+You only need 4 ingredients (or three if using it as a runny sauce than a topping) and can have it ready in 15 minutes!

 Ingredients

-- Fresh berries - fresh blueberries are my first choice when available, but frozen ones also work very well.
+- Fresh berries: fresh blueberries are my first choice when available, but frozen ones also work very well.

-How to make it
+How to make a berry sauce

 Watch our video tutorials 👇🏻

-How to thicken it
+How to thicken blueberry sauce

 Variations

-- Some great pairings - blackberries with orange juice; strawberries with orange or lime, raspberries with lemon.
+- Some great pairings: blackberries with orange juice, strawberries with orange or lime, raspberries with lemon.

-- Organization: always read the recipe first and make sure you have all the ingredients, at the right temperatures, and also the rest of the equipment and space to make it.
-This will make the process so much easier!
+- Organization: read the recipe first and ensure you have ingredients at the correct temperature, equipment, and enough workspace.
+This will make the process so much easier.

 - Storing: there are several ways you can do this.

-Canning: if you want to keep it long term sterilize the jars and proceed as you would when making jam.
+Canning: if you want to keep it long-term, sterilize the jars and proceed as you would when making jam.
 Here is a good post on options for how to sterilize glass jars.

 Related recipes you might like: